FoodStandardsAgency/food_gov_uk_d8/README.md

 We use [GitFlow](https://www.deeson.co.uk/labs/using-git-flow-drupal-project) branching strategy on this project.

+The UAT branch is used for work in progress and client demos.

+## Development workflow.

+1. Create a feature branch, from develop with a name that is lower case and includes the jira ticket number.
+The format should be `git flow feature start feature/fsa-123--short-description`.

-You can merge into the UAT branch without a pull request to deploy your work to the dev site.
+2. You can merge into the UAT branch without a pull request to deploy your work to the dev site for testing.
+When you are happy then form a pull request against develop for another team member to review.
+Do not merge at this point, the code must not go to develop yet.

+3. Update the ticket and get the approval from the client testing on dev env (UAT).
+Still don't finish the feature branch, it still should not be in develop.
+If the client is happy then the ticket moves to CAB approval.
+A CAB justification describing the change needs to be written and added to the ticket.
+A template for this is below in the README.

-Don't finish the feature branch when you do this - feature branches are only finished when they have passed inspection on UAT and have at least one approved pull request and then merged into develop ready for the next release.
+4. Feature branches should only be finished when they have passed FSA's CAB approval process.
+When we have CAB approval approved pull request against develop, the feature branch can be merged into develop ready for the next release.
+This releases the changed code to the test environment for any final review.

+### Large pieces of work.

+For large pieces of work formed of several tickets it is better to form a separate release branch to merge tickets into and give that branch it's own environment on the Acquia server instead of using UAT on dev.
+Pull requests can be formed from the difference between individual features and this new branch and can be reviewed and merged without CAB approval since they form part of a larger whole which will only be merged into develop once it is all completed.

+### UAT environment renewal.

+This branch can be destroyed and replaced with code from develop at any time to keep it fresh.

 ## Hosting.